syshotdev/beginner-nixos-config/README.md

 export NIX_CONFIG="experimental-features = nix-command flakes"
 ```

-- Run `sudo nixos-rebuild switch --flake .#hostname` to apply your system
+- Run `sudo nixos-rebuild switch --flake .#computer` to apply your system
   configuration.
-- Run `home-manager switch --flake .#username@hostname` to apply your home
+- Run `home-manager switch --flake .#username@computer` to apply your home
   configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

+## Changing packages per-user

+Go into the users/USERNAME/default.nix and you'll find `imports`.
+Or for packages that you don't need to configure: `home.packages` and [add any package you want.](https://search.nixos.org)

+## Adding modules in an organized way

+Modules are configurations to your system like a new package, configuration to a package, configuration
+to the system (like boot options), themes, etc. Since modules are *modular*, you can enable/disable them
+very easily.

+However, since they have an enable option and disable option, they take more code to include and organize.

-## Total hours spent: like 46 hr
+## Total hours spent: like 50 hr